NatoBoram/switcheroo/README.md

 ### What works

-* Switcheroo when attacking blocks
+* Switcheroo when clicking blocks
-* Switcheroo when attacking mobs
+* Switcheroo when clicking mobs

 ### What doesn't work

-* Switcheroo when attacking crops #1
+* Switcheroo when clicking crops #1
-  * Auto-replant attacked crops #2
+  * Auto-replant harvested crops #2
 * Switcheroo will mess up your hotbar's organization #3
 * Switcheroo when using the last unit of a stack #4